How do I know this program is right for my organization?

 Will my team and I have access to Bridgespan support?

 We have carefully designed this program such that your Project Lead can help your team navigate the content, make critical decisions, and advance through the process without intensive direct support from Bridgespan.
-However, teams do have access to Bridgespan support along the way; Bridgespan will provide ongoing email support and Project Leads can access weekly group office hours via conference call.
+However, teams do have access to Bridgespan support along the way.
+Project Leads can access 1-on-1 coaching on behalf of their teams, and they can attend weekly group office hours via conference call.
+In addition, Bridgespan provides ongoing email support and is available for additional coaching as necessary.

 What is the Project Lead role?

 The Project Lead serves as the glue that holds this learning experience together.
-The Project Lead’s time commitment will be an extra ~12-15 hours over the full program.
+The Project Lead’s time commitment will be an extra 12 to 15 hours over the full program.

 - Owning the process: The Project Lead manages the work plan and meeting schedule for the project